 Regarding the Spatial Data Registry (SK INSPIRE), the transformation of INSPIRE/ISO metadata to DCAT/GeoDCAT is, at the time of writing, under development based on DCAT-AP documents using customised tools.

-The focus of the testing in Slovakia is to check the compatibility of the GeoDCAT-AP v3 specification with the National DCAT-AP-based open data metadata profile.
+The focus of the testing in Slovakia is to check the compatibility of the GeoDCAT-AP v3 specification with the national DCAT-AP-based open data metadata profile.
 This also involved testing the XSLT transformation.

 Preliminary work and experience